402: The Giant Gila Monster

 Hey, here comes Sabrina and the Groovy Goolies.

 Sabrina and the Groovy Goolies was a short-lived 1970 animated series about a rock band made up of monsters.
 The group apparently drove around in a dune buggy.
+The show was a spinoff of Sabrina the Teenage Witch, which itself was a spinoff of The Archie Show (CBS, 1968-1969).

 It’s the magnificent men in their jaunty jalopies!